ozmoroz/ozmoroz-blog-hugo/content/post/how-to-copy-array/index.md

 `[...a]` effectively makes a new array (for real) with all the elements the same as the original array.
 If we assign it to `b`, then `b` will still be a *reference*, however, it will point to **the new** array and not the original.
 Note that `a == b` is `false`.
 That's how we know that `a` and `b` do not refer to the same array any more.

 > Yes, comparing reference types in JavaScript is not simple either.
 What to know more?
-Let me know by commenting under that post.
+Let me know by commenting under this post.

 ## Cloning a two-dimensional array